alloy/neo-metaphysics/README.md

 ### What does this do?

-In short, this combines two GraphQL APIs:
+In short, this combines three GraphQL APIs:

 1. Artsy’s Gravity GraphQL API
 2. Artsy’s Positron GraphQL API
+3. Artsy's Convection GraphQL API

-Against those two APIs, we can run the following queries:
+Against those APIs, we can run queries like the following:

 ```graphql
 # Get article information from Positron